-3.14.1 Canadian Tire Retail
+3.13.1 Canadian Tire Retail

-Canadian Tire Retail sources approximately 30 to 35 percent of its products from vendors in Asia and this sourcing is expected to increase over the next three years.
-CTR uses internal resources and third party logistics providers to manage supply chain technology and the movement of goods from suppliers in Asia to the Company's Canadian distribution centres.
+Approximately 35 percent of the value of products sourced by Canadian Tire Retail is from vendors outside of North America, which percentage is expected to increase over the next three years.
+CTR uses internal resources and third-party logistics providers to manage supply chain technology and the movement of goods from suppliers in Asia to the Company's Canadian distribution centres and to Canadian Tire Associate Stores.
 Like other retailers who source products internationally, CTR manages risks associated with foreign supply which can include, but are not limited to, currency fluctuations, the stability of manufacturing operations in other countries and transportation and port disruptions.
 The Company is confident that its business practices are appropriate to mitigate these risks.

-CTR has certain funding dependencies on wholly owned subsidiaries of the Company operating in the United States.
+CTR has certain funding dependencies on wholly-owned subsidiaries of the Company operating in the United States.
 These dependencies are not a material risk to the Company.